we3lab/wwtp-energy-tariffs/README.md

 Besides the assumptions made for every facility laid out in the Methods section, many utilities had nuanced rates which required further simplifying assumptions.
 These assumptions are cataloged in WRRF_Billing_Assumptions.xlsx, which has two worksheets: ‘Electric’ and ‘Gas’.
 Both have a new assumption on each row and identical columns:
 -	Assumptions: explanation of the assumption the authors made in determining the correct rate structure for these facilities
 -	CWNS_No_1, CWNS_No_2, …, CWNS_No_14: list of facilities for which this assumption applies.
 “ALL” indicates the assumption was applied to all facilities.

+## Dummy Energy Data
+One week of sample energy data at 15-minute timescales is copied for a year to be used by `sample_usage.py`.
+`sample_usage.py` demonstrates some simple analysis that can be conducted using this dataset.
+-	DateTime: Datetime of dummy energy data sample
+- grid_to_plant_kW: electricity consumed from the grid in kW
+- natural_gas_therm_per_hr: natural gas consumed by co-generation in therms/hr